suprateembanerjee/Content-Aware-Image-Resizing/README.md

 | 3    | `seam_v2.py`  | Finding the lowest-energy seam (version 2) |
 | 4    | `carve.py`    | Removing seams from the image              |

-Each step is documented at the top of the exercise file.
+Each step is documented at the top of the files.

-The code you write in the different steps are put together in the final step, but each step has some code written for you that allows you to visualize the progress up to that step.
-For example, the energy calculation is what drives the seam carving process, but `energy.py` allows you to visualize the calculated energy if you run the file in isolation.

 Setup
 -----